-Past actions have greatly improved the transportation and productions of commodity items throughout Madison County, thus increasing the local economies.
 The construction of the Wood River Levee system and establishment of other flood control measures, have altered the hydrology of the floodplain.
 Reliable flood control has aided the industrial development and the production of agricultural resources (e.g., crops and fertilizer).
-The predominance of agriculture within the watershed is likely to remain into the foreseeable future.
+The predominance of agriculture within the watershed and the county is likely to remain into the foreseeable future.
+The existing infrastructure has allowed for the transportation and production of commodity items throughout Madison County, thus increasing the local economies.
+However, the commodities produced in this region are greatly influence by federal and state policies as well as the world trade market.